lindenb/jvarkit/docs/XContaminations.md

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar xcontaminations  [options] Files

 Usage: xcontaminations [options] Files
   Options:
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     -factor, --factor
       Fail factor: set if (reads sample x supporting x) <= factor (reads
       sample x supporting y)